 We all know how great it might feel to finish work on a Friday and have the entire next two days to do whatever you want.
 As someone who usually works weekends, I know how working and tackling projects on a Saturday can be draining so I make sure my calendar reflects my priorities.

 The weekends are a common time to rest and reflect.
 You can still be productive but don’t neglect your other priority – relaxation.
 Or, maybe your priority is spending quality time with your friends or family.
-Start filling in the available time slots of your calendar based on your priorities for that weekend.
+Start filling in the available scheduling events on your calendar based on your priorities for that weekend.

 Maybe you have to get groceries and work on a home project.
 You can block out time to get these things done by 1 pm.
 That way, you’ll have the rest of your Saturday and Sunday to take it easy and do whatever you want.

 The great thing about setting priorities is that you can now know what isn’t your priority and act accordingly.
 Once you have your weekend schedule planned out, make sure you’re intentional about disconnecting from any non-priorities over the next few days.

 This means, if you didn’t prioritize checking your email 50 times a day and scrolling through social media for 3 hours, don’t include this in your weekend activities.
 Disconnect by limiting your cell phone use, being intentional with what you watch on television, and even staying on social media if it’s not a priority.
 Setting boundaries by disconnecting will help you feel well-rested after the weekend.